rcpch/rcpch-census-platform/documentation/docs/home/getting-started.md

 The start scripts are all in the `s` folder.
 It may be necessary to change permissions to this folder first, from within the project root by:
 `chmod+x ~/s`

+**Note that nothing will work without a `.envs/.env` file with environment variables.
+An example file is provided.

 The start script creates 8 linked docker containers under the umbrella name `rcpch-census-platform`:

 1. **django-1** The API